Training on Contract and Project Risk Management

 Mombasa

 A contract is an agreement that is enforceable at law.
-It is the primary tool through which organisations manage relationships and understanding with the other party.
+It is the primary tool through which organizations manage relationships and understanding with the other party.
 The risk is a critical consideration in the contracting process.
 The decision to invest in new capital projects starts with critical decisions during the conceptual phase of new projects or the expansion of existing operations.
 The decision-making tools used to analyse project risk under conditions of uncertainty will help companies to determine the probability of success or loss, and will drive the decision to invest in the new venture.

 The emphasis of this course is on developing a solid understanding of the complexities of risk management.
 The course content recognizes the importance of planning, monitoring, and proactive insight and oversight into risk areas related to the contract and the potential capital projects to ensure consistent and reliable decision-making processes.
 Participants will learn how to integrate risk management practices into contract administration and project management